How To Single Space After a Period the Easy Way

 Were you trained to use two spaces after a period when typing?
-Well rest assured that you’re probably not the only one.
-The fact is that many have been trained to write this way (even yours truly).
-But did you know that current AP Style rules are to single space after a period?
+Well, rest assured that you’re probably not the only one.
+The fact is that many people have been trained to write this way (even yours truly).
+But did you know that current AP Stylebook rules are to single space after a period?

 No, we’re not talking about outer space here.
-In writing, single spacing is referring to only using a single space after a period before starting the next sentence.
+In writing, single spacing is referring to using only a single space after a period or other ending punctuation before starting the next sentence.
 Double spacing refers to using two spaces after a period before starting another sentence.

 Why Does Single Spacing Matter?

-Besides the reason that it is current AP Style rules to single space after a period, there is another very practical reason why single spacing is preferred – text alignment.
+Beside the reason that it is current AP style rules to single space after a period, there is another very practical reason why single spacing is preferred: text alignment.

 In the example image above, you can easily see how a double space after the period after the word “feature” has ruined the left-justified alignment of the blog post.
 Current blog platforms such as WordPress, Blogger, etc. have an alignment issue with double spacing after a period, which is another reason why single spacing after a period is preferred.